andyzhou/tubing/README.md

 # tubing
-http, web socket proxy library, base one gin.
+tubing is a http web socket proxy library, base one gin.

+# code introduce
 - server.go
   - used for server side